andreas-wilm/lofreq3/README.md

 aligned (`p_a`) and if it's neither mismapped nor misaligned `(1-p_m)*(1-p_a)` then it might still be a wrongly read base/indel (`p_b`).

-#### Note on Illumina's Read Segment Quality Control Indicator
+#### Notes on Illumina's Read Segment Quality Control Indicator

-A base quality of value 2 is used by Illumina as so called "Read Segment Quality Control Indicator".
+A base quality (BQ) of value 2 (ASCII: #) is used by Illumina as so called "Read Segment Quality Control Indicator".
 Here, the quality of 2 is in fact not a quality or error probability, but just means that the sequencing machine wasn't sure about an entire segment in the read.
-This obviously affects LoFreq, which treat these as bases/indels with high error probabilty.
+This affects LoFreq, which treats qualities as error probabilties, and thus bases with low quality as bases with high error probabilty.

+To deal with this problem all bases with BQ=2 are marked by the pileup function with a quality of -1 (argument `--minBQ`).
+And matches/mismatches with quality <0 are ignored by the variant calling routine.
+This effectively filters bases with BQ2, but still keeps them visible in the pileup (with quality -1).

+Variant calls at position with lots of bases with BQ2 are to be taken with a grain of salt.
+You can get very different results depending on whether you include them (SNV call less likely because of perceived high chances of error) or not (SNV call more likely).

+We discourage users from changing the default of `--minBQ 3`.
+LoFreq is build to deal with erros and excessive filtering will bias results.

 ### Variant Calling